Parametric Modeling of Serpentine Waveguide Traveling Wave Tubes: Longitudinal Fields in The Beam Tunnel

 \section{Longitudinal Fields in The Beam Tunnel}

 A number of works analyzed the effect of variation in the tunnel gap between the walls of the waveguide and the effect of thin interaction gap ($b$ in Fig. \ref{fig: NonunimformElectricField2}) \cite{he2010investigation,he2011investigation,hou2012equivalent,guo2012tapered,hou2013novel,wei2014novel}.
 In addition, the tunnel between the straight waveguide sections ($p_{1}=d/2-b$ in Fig. \ref{fig: NonunimformElectricField2}) should be long enough to prevent the guided EM wave from directly coupling between straight sections via the beam tunnel, which operates below the cutoff \cite{choi1995folded,ha1998theoretical}.
 The analysis of the electric field distribution in the beam tunnel and interaction area of the cold single unit cell is shown in Fig. \ref{fig: NonunimformElectricField2}.
 The parameters used in this example are the same as those listed in Table \ref{tab:Parameters} and we illustrate the on-axis $z$-component of electric field at the center of beam tunnel by varying beam tunnel radius $r_{\mathrm{c}}$.
+It should be noted that a large tunnel diameter can reduce the effective longitudinal field at the center of such a tunnel and hence decrease the gain (for instance, see the green curve in Fig. \ref{fig: NonunimformElectricField2}).
+Hence, the beam tunnel radius should be selected carefully.